-The terms "managerial", "technical" and "consultancy" appearing in the definition of the term "FTS" have not been specifically defined in the Act.
+The terms "managerial", "technical" and "consultancy" appearing in the definition of the phrase "FTS" have not been specifically defined in the Act.
 Accordingly, their generally understood meaning would have to be examined while interpreting the ambit of the term "FTS".
-Further, these concepts have been examined in detail in certain past judicial precedents as well.
+Further, these concepts have been examined in detail in certain past judicial precedents as well.39a

-There apart, the definition of the term "FTS" as provided under the Act is subject to certain exclusions (i.e., consideration for construction, assembly, mining or like project or consideration which would be income of the recipient under the head "salaries").
-These would have to be kept in perspective while interpreting this term.
+Moreover, the definition of the phrase "FTS" as provided under the Act is subject to certain exclusions (i.e., consideration for construction, assembly, mining or like project 39a UPS SCS (Asia) Ltd vs. ADIT (Intl tax) [2012] 18 taxmann.com 302 (Mum.
+Tri) Refer Annexure C or consideration which would be income of the recipient under the head "salaries").
+The above needs to be kept in perspective, while interpreting the phrase "Fees for Technical services" for the purposes of the Act.